sbt/sbt-protobuf/README.md

     resolvers += "gseitz@github" at "http://gseitz.github.com/maven/"

-    libraryDependencies += "com.github.gseitz" %% "sbt-protobuf" % "0.2" // for sbt-0.10.1
+    addSbtPlugin("com.github.gseitz.sbt-protobuf" % "scalabuff" % "0.3-SNAPSHOT") // requires sbt-0.11.x

 ### Importing sbt-protobuf settings
 To actually "activate" the plugin, its settings need to be included in the build.

 ##### build.sbt

-    import sbtprotobuf.{ProtobufPlugin=>PB}
+    import sbtprotobuf.{ScalaBuffPlugin=>SB}

-    seq(PB.protobufSettings: _*)
+    seq(SB.scalaBuffSettings: _*)

 ##### build.scala

-    import sbtprotobuf.{ProtobufPlugin=>PB}
+    import sbtprotobuf.{ScalaBuffPlugin=>SB}

     object MyBuild extends Build {
       lazy val MyProject(
         id = "myproject",
         base = file("."),
-        settings = Defaults.defaultSettings ++ PB.protobufSettings ++ Seq( /* custom settings here */ )
+        settings = Defaults.defaultSettings ++ SB.scalaBuffSettings ++ Seq( /* custom settings here */ )
       )
     }

 ### Declaring dependencies
-Assuming an artifact contains both `*.proto` files as well as the binaries of the generated `*.java` files, you can specify the dependency like so:
+Assuming an artifact contains both `*.proto` files as well as the binaries of the generated `*.scala` files, you can specify the dependency like so:

-    libraryDependencies += "some.groupID" % "some.artifactID" % "1.0" % PB.protobufConfig.name // #1
+    libraryDependencies += "some.groupID" % "some.artifactID" % "1.0" % SB.protobufConfig.name // #1

     libraryDependencies += "some.groupID" % "some.artifactID" % "1.0" // #2